fabiopoiesi/gedi/README.md

 Our descriptors can effectively generalise across different sensor modalities from locally and randomly sampled points.
 The graphs above show the comparison between our descriptors and state-of-the-art descriptors on several indoor and outdoor datasets reconstructed using both RGBD sensors and laser scanners.
 In particular, [3DMatch](https://3dmatch.cs.princeton.edu/) is an indoor dataset captured with RGBD sensors, [ETH](https://projects.asl.ethz.ch/datasets/doku.php?id=laserregistration:laserregistration) and [KITTI](http://www.cvlibs.net/datasets/kitti/eval_odometry.php) are outdoor datasets captured with laser scanners.
-Our descriptors outperform most recent descriptors by a large margin in terms of generalisation, and become the state of the art also in benchmarks where training and testing are performed in the same scenarios.
+Our descriptors outperform most recent descriptors by a large margin in terms of generalisation, and become the state of the art also in benchmarks where training and testing are performed in same scenarios.

 [Paper (pdf)]()